Collapsing in polygonal dynamics: Collapsing

-Then a generic element of $\PGL{d+1}(k)$ has one attractive and one repelling fixed point. \end{lemma} \begin{proof} Let $M\in \mathrm{GL}_{d+1}(k)$.
-The set of diagonalisable matrices of $\mathrm{GL}_{d+1}(k)$ is Zariski dense; indeed, $M$ is diagonalisable if its characteristic polynomial $\chi_M(X)$ have distinct roots.
-This happens if the discriminant, which is a polynomial in the coefficients $\Delta(a_{1,1},\dots,a_{d+1,d+1})$, doesn't vanish.
+\begin{proof}[Proof of lemma \ref{lemma:attract}] Let $M\in \mathrm{GL}_{d+1}(F)$.
+The set of diagonalisable matrices of $\mathrm{GL}_{d+1}(F)$ is Zariski dense; indeed, $M$ is diagonalisable if its characteristic polynomial $\chi_M$ have distinct roots.
+This happens if its discriminant, which is a polynomial in the coefficients $\Delta(a_{1,1},\dots,a_{d+1,d+1})$, doesn't vanish.
 Since this is not the zero polynomial, we obtain a Zariski-open set.
 It is not empty since it contains the identity.

 So up to conjugation we can assume that: